Hondarrabi Zuri Grape Variety: A Basque Commodity

 Short answer: with skill, experience, and a great deal of patience!
 Traditionally, the freshly harvested Palomino grapes would be subject to foot-stomping in concrete baths (Lagares), although this has been largely abandoned in favor of mechanical cylindrical presses.
 Interestingly, the rules of the sherry Consejo Regulador (ruling council) allow only 70% of the potential juice to be pressed from the grapes to make sherry.
 The rest is discarded or used to make spirits and vinegar.

-Fermentation can then begin; bodegas used to prefer concrete or oak vats for fermentation; however, stainless steel is increasingly being adopted by many houses.
+Fermentation can then begin.
+Bodegas used to prefer concrete or oak vats for fermentation; however, many houses are increasingly adopting stainless steel.
 The initial fermentation typically occurs rapidly, followed by a slower secondary fermentation used to develop a range of organic compounds.
 After fermentation, the winemaker will taste numerous samples, deciding which wines are suitable for making a particular style of sherry.
 The four principal categories are fino, amontillado, manzanilla and oloroso.
 They are all wonderfully unique.

 Solera maturation

 After the winemaker has completed their classification, fortification will take place.
 Fino wines are normally fortified to 15.5 degrees (the optimum level to produce flor), while olorosos are fortified to about 18 ABV.
-At this point, the wines may be put in a criadera or young wine reserve before they are aged via the solera system.
-This is when the magic starts to occur.
-Sherry has pioneered an ingenious system of maintaining consistency of quality and character by blending younger and older wines for several years.
-This is achieved by stacking a series of oak casks or butts, with the oldest at floor level.
-Then, as mature sherries are drawn off for blending or bottling, the cask is refilled with younger wines from the barrel that sits immediately on top.
-It all hinges on younger sherries taking on the complexity and depth of older wines, which is achieved quickly by adopting the solera system.
+At this point, the wines may be put in a criadera (Spanish for nursery) or young wine reserve before they are aged via the solera system.
+This is when the magic starts to occur with the unique Solera aging system

 In 2016, one of Sherry’s most important stakeholders, Beltran Domecq, confessed.
 He was asked why Sherry had lost so much market share over the past 20 years – particularly in once buoyant and appreciative destinations like the UK.
 “I think the main culprit was our business model in the 1970s and 80s when the vineyard surface area in sherry tripled, production quadrupled, and prices plummeted; there were almost no quality controls in place, and the market was swamped with poor quality products,” said Domecq.